Gerasimets/DataAnalyticsAssignments/README.md

-# DataAnalyticsAssignments
+# Data_Analytics_Projects

-This repository contains assignments from the course Statistics for Data Science with Python
+This repository contains data analysis projects and assignments from completed courses.